FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Using overflow-s-hidden hidden helps to hide the unwanted x direction scrollbar when overflow auto is used.

 - Router state has always been simply an object...
 You know that basic container with a key and a value which in my case was as simple as assigning a background `{ background: location }` and once present in the state activating the second set of routes.
+- When an error occurs , the error code should be that of the error message...
+Not 400...
+Remember that axios is only successfull when a 2xx response is returned....
+The rest automatically results into an error.

 - **_react hooks are asynchronous nature.
 Use them sparingly.
 They can take time to update no wonder the null console.log on useState_**
 - To refresh dynamic routes , set up the \_redirects file inside the public folder and add the following line : `/*    /index.html  200`.
 It works like magic.